I was watched this video by Tony Robbins and it sent chills down my spine. Start this video at around 8:00.

 The Dilemma of Multiple Interests and How To Tackle It

-Ever since I found about the “Follow Your Passion” movement a few years ago, I struggled with having multiple interests.
-It seemed like successful people had one interest and focused on that for decades until they got rich.
-I was told that you have to focus on one interest because no one ever got successful at multiple skills, except for once-in-a-millenium freaks like Leonardo DaVinci, Ben Franklin, and Arnold Schwarzenegger.
+Ever since I found about the “Follow Your Passion” movement a few years ago, I struggled because I thought I had multiple interests and believed it was a bad thing.
+It seemed like successful people only had one interest and focused on that interest for decades until they got rich.
+I was told that you have to focus on one interest because no one has ever become successful at multiple skills except for once-in-a-millenium freaks like Leonardo DaVinci, Ben Franklin, and Arnold Schwarzenegger.

-But what about someone like me?
-I had dozens of interests that I jumped between: video games, YouTube, manga, anime, personal development, business history, music, and so on.
+But it was so hard to restrain myself.
+I had dozens of interests, like video games, YouTube, manga, anime, personal development, business economics, music, and so on.

 Now, there are a couple of TED Talks that argue that people like us have their own label.
 We are called “multipotentialites” or “polymaths.”
 They argue we should be proud of who we are and the world needs us.

 If you haven’t heard of Ramit Sethi, he runs a blog and company at Iwillteachyoutoberich.com.
 He teaches Millenials in their twenties and thirties how to earn money on the side as a freelancer, get their dream job, and/or start an online business.